 Bee Pollen and Cholesterol – Another commonly associated benefit of Bee Pollen is that it might help clear excess cholesterol from your blood stream.
 Plaque from cholesterol can cause a narrowing of the arteries and lead to heart attack and stroke, but Bee Pollen may have the ability to lower cholesterol and contribute to better heart health.

 One thing none of us can escape is aging.
 The fountain of youth seems as elusive now as it did hundreds of years ago.
 However, Bee Pollen has shown itself useful in at least slowing down the aging process and reversing, or at least lessening, some of the more deleterious effects of growing old.
 The loss of normal mental function as we age, is a concern to all of us.

-Bee Pollen has been used by doctors to help alleviate the worst symptoms of allergy.
+Bee Pollen has been used by doctors to help alleviate the worst symptoms of allergies.
 Treatment will generally be started before the allergy season begins, to give the body time to adjust.
-Bee Pollen, taken first in small dosages, may help to desensitize the body to allergens in general, so that when ragweed pollen strikes the nose, the body is better able to withstand it.
+Taking the substance, at first in small dosages, may help to desensitize the body to allergens in general, so that when ragweed pollen strikes the nose, the body is better able to withstand it.
 It is generally advisable to use Bee Pollen for the duration of the allergy season, and many patients claim to have been freed from the miseries of hay fever for years on end.
 More on bee pollen and allergies

-While many uses of Bee Pollen gravitate to the internal functions of the body, Bee Pollen and other bee products like royal jelly, can also help all of us present a more lovely face to the world!
+Aging, Complexion and Skin – While many uses of Bee Pollen gravitate to the internal functions of the body, Bee Pollen and other bee products like royal jelly, can also help all of us present a more lovely face to the world!
 Bee Pollen supplements have been found to clear and brighten the complexion, which makes sense given that when your body is working better inside, this health will be reflected externally.

 Side – effects of bee pollen – As with any form of new dietary supplementation, there can be negative reactions and side effects, particularly if you are already susceptible to allergies.
 It’s important to recognize these side effects and have help in managing any issues.
 Learn more about possible bee pollen side effects and negative reactions.

 As with all ‘supplements’, not all are created equal.
 Its important to source your products from reputable suppliers and to preferably source domestic USA products.
 Remember that bee pollen is not classed as a vitamin supplements, it’s actually classified as a ‘food’ and therefore all food handling regulations come into play.
 To cut a long story short, it’s common for some manufacturers to handle pollen storage and processing like other fresh food products and treat it with heat, in a process similar to pasteurization.
 Clearly this isn’t beneficial to the nutrient content and it should be avoided at all costs.
-So make sure you buy from a reputable supplier who specialize in bee product handling, so you can experience the full benefits.

 If you need suggestions, start with our ‘Total Bee Plus’, which is formulated with a blend of domestic pollens, including royal jelly, propolis and honey. learn more